mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Flytipped sofa, 17th September :- [8179015](https://www.fixmystreet.com/report/8179015)
 - Fly tipping of microwave and packaging, 17th September :- [8178982](https://www.fixmystreet.com/report/8178982)
 - This is the edge of the road.
 It is causing traffic to pull out around it and it is already a narrow rd., 17th September :- [8178881](https://www.fixmystreet.com/report/8178881)
-- Returning potholes, 17th September :- [8178870](https://www.fixmystreet.com/report/8178870)
-- Collapsing road, 17th September :- [8178846](https://www.fixmystreet.com/report/8178846)
-- Post or sign leaning slightly (less than 20 degrees) problem, 17th September :- [8178966](https://www.fixmystreet.com/report/8178966)
-- Double pothole on the main rd A436.
-There has been a pothole here in the past and it has been filled in the past., 17th September :- [8178693](https://www.fixmystreet.com/report/8178693)

 <!-- fix_marker ends -->